-The lessons below are a sample of what we study in my Music Technology Classes.
-Each lesson or project below can cover from one to three weeks of music classes.
-Each student receives a 40-minute lesson per week.
-I taught 230-250 students per week in the 2nd through 5th Grades in 2011-2012.
+The lessons below are a sample of what we studied in my Music Technology Classes.
+I taught 230-250 students per week in the 2nd through 5th Grades until 2013.
+(I am now teaching band full-time at a middle school.)

 Books / Software / Multimedia